 On February 28, 1916, Texas businessman and philanthropist Morris Lasker died at age 76.

-- This day in Jewish history / The premiere of 'Rhapsody in Blue'
+- This Day / The Premiere of 'Rhapsody in Blue'

 Morris Lasker was born on February 19, 1840 to Daniel and Rebecca Lasker, in Lask, Prussia, today Poland.
 His older brother Eduard Lasker was a prominent politician who worked for German unification and was integral to the codification of German law, before breaking with Bismarck.